National Council of Women of Victoria

 The September 2023 newsletter has more about this event.

-Students Take Over Parliament!
-Let schools know.
+Students Took Over Parliament!
+Inspiring!

 March Council Speakers